Luis van Isschot

 Areas of Interest

-Modern Latin America; Oral History; Colombia; Human Rights; Inter-American Human Rights System; Social Movements; Violence; Authoritarianism; Revolutionary Movements.
+Modern Latin America; Colombia; Human Rights; Social Movements; Inter-American Human Rights System; Political Violence; Authoritarianism.

 Biography

-Luis van Isschot is a historian of modern Latin America, specializing in the study of social movements, political violence, and human rights.
-He is the current Associate Chair for Latin American Studies at the University of Toronto.
+Luis van Isschot is a historian of modern Latin America.
 His first book "The Social Origins of Human Rights: Protesting Political Violence in Colombia’s Oil Capital, 1919-2010", was published by the University of Wisconsin Press in 2015 as part of their Critical Human Rights series.
-It has been published in Spanish in Colombia by the Editorial Universidad del Rosario.
+It was published in Spanish in Colombia by the Editorial Universidad del Rosario in 2020.

-Luis van Isschot’s current research, which received support from the Social Sciences and Humanities Research Council, concerns civil society organized popular tribunals, including the Bertrand Russell Tribunal and the Permanent Peoples Tribunal, as well as numerous grassroots initiatives.
-He is also working on a history of the Inter-American Court of Human Rights.
+He is currently completing a book on civil society organized popular tribunals, including the Bertrand Russell Tribunal and the Permanent Peoples Tribunal, and similar initiatives.
+This project received support from the Social Sciences and Humanities Research Council.
+He is also working on the social history of the Inter-American Court of Human Rights.

-For more than two decades Luis van Isschot has been professionally concerned with human rights, conducting research and advocacy work.
-He has worked with Colombia's Truth and Reconciliation Commission since 2019, conducting interviews with exiles living in Canada.
+For more than two decades he has been professionally concerned with human rights, engaged in research and advocacy.
+He worked with Colombia's Truth and Reconciliation Commission from 2019 to 2023, conducting interviews with exiles living in Canada and organizing outreach activities.
 He has also written legal opinions on issues of human rights violations and crimes against humanity in Colombia.

-Prior to his appointment to the University of Toronto, Luis van Isschot worked at the Centre for Oral History and Digital Storytelling at Concordia University in Montreal, was a postdoctoral fellow at the City University of New York, and Assistant Professor of History and Human Rights at the University of Connecticut.
+Professor van Isschot was Director of the Latin American Studies program at the University of Toronto from 2022 to 2024.
+Prior to his appointment to the University of Toronto, he was Assistant Professor of History and Human Rights at the University of Connecticut.
+Previously, he worked at the Centre for Oral History and Digital Storytelling at Concordia University in Montreal, and was a postdoctoral fellow at the City University of New York.

 Education